Godot-Languages-Support/godot-lang-support/README.md

 ## Help

-If you want to help, or if you are a language maintainer, check our [issues page](https://github.com/Godot-Languages-Support/godot-lang-support/issues).
+As a small **volunteer** team with only two active doc maintainers (@ShalokShalom and @Vivraan), tracking community favourites versus cool upcoming demos of the GDExtension technology is challenging, given our busy schedules and attention spans 🫠

+We welcome active contributors!
+If you are a language binding maintainer or wish to update us about new, existing, or discontinued projects, please submit a pull request with the relevant edits to this README.

+We also accept issue submissions, but we will always prioritise PRs:
+- PRs allow us to gather attention from various community members, including project maintainers, when describing the project.
+- PRs take the pressure off, giving us time for detailed reviews and comments, and may even help us merge changes faster.

+### GitHub Copilot/LLM/GenAI Statement

+We aren't a code repository, but we will be ironsighted about requests that we suspect have used GenAI or the GitHub Copilot service.
+We consider that using a grammar engine to modify existing typed text differs from completely generating content through an LLM, and we will verify suspected claims introduced in diffs.

 ### What about Godot 3?

 This list is for Godot 4.
 In case you are looking for Godot 3 bindings, find them at [this commit](https://github.com/Godot-Languages-Support/godot-lang-support/blob/15fb99b3214959432aedffb91218b4bd33d3789f/README.md)

 Note that some of the projects mentioned there have transitioned from Godot 3 to Godot 4, so you will have to use one of their older versions for compatibility.
-Contact the respective project authors for more information.
-See [Disclaimer](/#disclaimer).
+Contact project maintainers for more information and let us know ASAP!

 Godot Engine and its modules are developed in C++.
 For info on those, please start with the official docs for [contributing to the engine](https://docs.godotengine.org/en/stable/community/contributing/index.html) and [understanding engine development](https://docs.godotengine.org/en/stable/development/cpp/index.html).